manaakiwhenua/manaakiwhenua-standards/README.md

-# Manaaki Whenua GitHub Repository Standards

 [![manaakiwhenua-standards](https://github.com/manaakiwhenua/manaakiwhenua-standards/workflows/manaakiwhenua-standards/badge.svg)](https://github.com/manaakiwhenua/manaakiwhenua-standards)

+# Manaaki Whenua - Landcare Research GitHub Repository Standards

 Each time changes are pushed to a repository this GitHub action checks that the repository meets the Manaaki Whenua -- Landcare Research's GitHub repository standards and reports the status as either passing or failing via a repository status badge.